 Packaging costs can run 2-8% of your revenue, but many entrepreneurs forget to factor them into their margin.
-This makes you think your dish is profitable, when you're actually losing money on every order.
-In this article, you'll learn how to correctly include all packaging costs in your cost price calculation.
+This makes you think your dish is profitable when you're actually bleeding money on every order.
+Most restaurant owners don't realize packaging can destroy their margins until it's too late.

 All packaging costs listed

-Packaging is more than just the container.
-For a complete cost price calculation, you add up everything needed to get the food to your customer:
+Packaging goes way beyond just the container.
+For accurate cost calculations, you need everything required to get food to your customer:

 - Primary packaging: containers, boxes, cups